kestrel-straftat/chat-commands/.thunderstore/README.md

 - `name`: Self explanatory. the name of your command.
 - `description`: A short description of your command and what it does~ this will be shown in the output of `help`.
 - `flags`: Flags that define extra behaviour your command requires, or how it should be used.
 Not required, and defaults to `CommandFlags.None`.
-This is a flags enum, so multiple flags can be applied with a logical or.
+This is a flags enum, so multiple flags can be applied with a btiwise or.

 The return value of a command will be output to chat by default~ if you'd like to return a value but wouldn't like it to be printed you can add `CommandFlags.Silent` to your command.

 By default, the following types are supported as parameters for commands.
-See below on how to add support for custom types.
+See the custom parsers section for a guide on how to add support for custom types.

-- Any system type that implements `IConvertible`
+- Any type that implements `IConvertible`
-- `UnityEngine.KeyCode`~ also supports the standard source engine key names
+- `UnityEngine.KeyCode` ~ also supports the standard source engine key names
-- `bool`~ a custom parser that also parses numbers i.e. 1 -> true, 0 -> false.
+- `bool` ~ a custom parser that also parses numbers i.e. 1 -> true, 0 -> false.
 - `Vector2` & `Vector3`

+#### Flags

+Flags apply additional conditions or behaviours to your command.

+Requirement Flags:
+- `HostOnly` - Must be host
+- `ExplorationOnly` - Must be in exploration mode
+- `IngameOnly`- Must be in a map

+Behaviour Flags:
+- `Silent` - The command's return value will not be sent in chat
+- `TryRunOnHost` - The command will be run on the host's machine if possible (the host must have the mod adding the command installed for this)

+Developers should note that the TryRunOnHost command flag will output the command's return value back to the user, but will not send it for piping to other commands.
+As such, it's best to only use this flag on commands that don't return a value to prevent confusion (unless absolutely necessary).
+To get the steam ID of the sender of the TryRunOnHost command, make the **last parameter** of your command a `CSteamID` called
+`requester` with a default value (`CSteamID requester = default`).
+This will be automatically filled in by the command evaluator.

 #### Aliases